What is my iPhone Backup Password?

 4. Ask your System Administrator.

-If the phone was setup by your work IT department, they may have also set up the password for your encrypted backup.
+If your iPhone was set up by your work IT department, they may have also set up the password for your encrypted backup.
 Typically MDM/configuration profile enforced backups prompt you to set up a password at the first backup, but it's possible your admin made that first backup.

 5. Try the Blank Password.